aessek/Rappy/README.md

 ## The Dictionary

-The dictionary file is [the CMU Speech Library](http://www.speech.cs.cmu.edu/cgi-bin/cmudict)
+The dictionary file is [The CMU Pronouncing Dictionary](http://www.speech.cs.cmu.edu/cgi-bin/cmudict)

 ## Dependencies